Gwasanaethau/SimSigGatewayInterface/README.md

 **Do not use in production code!**

+### Are you affiliated with SimSig, Cajon Rail LLC, etc? ###

+No, most definitely not!
+I merely use their products (and fun products they are)!

 ### Current Status ###

 The SimSig messages are parsed into a message type and a list of parameters.
 These can be seen on the CLI if the debug printer is set to DEBUG level.